-The Neighbourhood Plan sets down a series of planning policies which, once adopted by means of a local referendum, will ultimately form part of Huntingdonshire's wider statutory development plan when it has been adopted, a process legally known as being 'made'.
+The Neighbourhood Plan sets down a series of planning policies which will form part of Huntingdonshire's wider statutory development plan.
 The Neighbourhood Plan has to be in general conformity with the Huntingdonshire Local Plan.

-The Neighbourhood Plan underwent an Independent Examination in late 2019 and will finally be subjected to a local referendum, anticipated in March 2020, requiring a majority 'yes' vote of all those voting in the referendum for it to be accepted.
-In the event of a 'yes' vote, Huntingdonshire District Council will proceed to 'make' the Neighbourhood Plan for the Parish of Bury.
+The Neighbourhood Plan underwent an Independent Examination in late 2019 and a local referendum on 6^{th} May 2021 which returned 'yes' vote with a majority of 92.4%.
+The full council of Huntingdonshire District Council made the Neighbourhood Plan for the Parish of Bury on 19th May 2021.